serg-kas/MaskR-CNN-demo/README.md

 Operation modes:
 1. Object detection
 2. Instance segmentation
 3. Person detecting and remove background
+4. Person detecting and remove background with cutting and blurring contour
+5. Removing the background only with opencv library